-Students in practicum II will demonstrate their mastery of academic coursework in the 12 core functions of an alcohol and drug counselor by completing a minimum of 440 hours of clinical practice under the supervision of a Licensed Alcohol and Drug Counselor or another qualified professional.
-During regularly scheduled seminar meetings students will discuss ethical and professional considerations, boundary settings, interpersonal conflicts, and their engagement in therapeutic process.
-Furthermore, students will share with one another their practicum experiences, challenges, areas for improvement, strengths, areas of professional growth, and progress in the twelve core functions.
-Prerequisites: Admission to RCTC Alcohol and Drug Counseling Program or Certificate.
-HS 1710, HS 1720, HS 1730, HS 1740, HS 1750, HS 1760, HS 1765).
+Students in practicum II will demonstrate their mastery of academic coursework in the 12-core functions of an alcohol and drug counselor, while completing a minimum of 440 hours of clinical practice under the supervision of a Licensed Alcohol and Drug Counselor, or other qualified professional.
+During regularly scheduled seminar meetings students will discuss ethical and professional considerations, boundary setting, interpersonal conflicts, and their engagement in the therapeutic process.
+Furthermore, students will share with one another their practicum experiences, challenges, successes, areas for improvement, and progress in the twelve core functions.
+Admission to the RCTC Alcohol and Drug Counseling Program or Certificate.
+(Prerequisites: HS 1770).